Johanna Kyrklund: Are markets paying enough attention?

 Even if there is not a return to lockdown, the economic impact could be felt as a result of rising Covid-anxiety among consumers.
 After all, this is a consumer-led recession and anxious consumers will be slow to go out and resume their normal spending habits.

-Consumption is not about to explode because of government measures.
+Consumption is not about to explode because of government measures such as those announced by UK chancellor Rishi Sunak on Wednesday.
 They are a rescue package to just keep the economy afloat, not to spark it to life.

 So where does this leave the multi-asset team's views on various asset classes?